-Parchment paper sounds fancy, but it’s really just paper you can use in baking to line baking sheets in place of aluminum foil or use as a non-stick surface on baking sheets for cookies.
+Parchment paper sounds fancy, but it’s really just oven safe paper you can use in baking to line baking sheets in place of aluminum foil or use as a non-stick surface on baking sheets for cookies.

 - 4 6-ounces white fish fillets, such as tilapia or cod or snapper

 - 1/8 teaspoon freshly ground black pepper

 - 1/8 teaspoon sweet paprika

 - 1/4 cup white wine or champagne (optional)